John Paul Jones: In literature and the arts

 James Fenimore Cooper wrote a historical novel The Pilot: A Tale of the Sea, published in 1823, featuring John Paul Jones as its main character.
-This novel was later reinterpreted by the French writer Alexandre Dumas in Captain Paul (Le Capitaine Paul), published in 1838.

-There is a single Hollywood film about him, John Paul Jones (1959), which includes a largely fictionalized portrayal of his private life.
-There is also a 45-minute documentary about him, produced in 1995.
+This novel was later reinterpreted by Alexandre Dumas in Captain Paul (Le Capitaine Paul), published in 1838.
+The film John Paul Jones (1959) includes a largely fictionalized portrayal of his private life.
+There is a 45-minute documentary about him, produced in 1995.
 In 1923, Franklin Delano Roosevelt wrote a screenplay about Jones and sent it to Paramount Pictures founder Adolph Zukor, who politely rejected it.

 Johnny Horton wrote a sea shanty about John Paul Jones in 1960.
 The English folk band The Longest Johns made a song referring to him from the British perspective titled "John Paul Jones is a Pirate".
 Jones is a featured character in the American animated historical fiction television series Liberty's Kids.
 In the episode "Not Yet Begun to Fight", Jones (voiced by Liam Neeson) helps main character Sarah see that her true loyalty lies with America during the Battle of Flamborough Head.
+Jones' assault on Whitehaven and his capturing of the HMS Drake feature throughout Herman Melville's Israel Potter.